 If you are hoping to go to Disney World, but are worried about that pregnant belly of yours getting in the way, don’t!
 You can stop worrying!

-Whether you are pregnant now, and wanting to make a quick trip to Disney before the baby comes, or are planning a future vacation and are hoping to be pregnant by then, it’s totally okay!
+Whether you are pregnant now, and want to make a quick trip to Disney before the baby comes, or are planning a future vacation and are hoping to be pregnant by then, it’s totally okay!

 Tons of women visit Disney World while they have a bun cooking in the oven!
 While it’s true that there are a number of rides that aren’t exactly suitable for pregnant women, there are still plenty of other rides and attractions that are completely acceptable for you to ride.